davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-✔️**GOOD** :warning: This implementation won't result in thread pool starvation but will potentially run the cache callback multiple times in parallel.
+✔️**GOOD** This implementation won't result in thread pool starvation since we're storing a task instead of the result itself.

+:warning: ConcurrentDictionary.GetOrAdd will potentially run the cache callback multiple times in parallel.
+This can result in kicking off expensive computations
+multiple times.

 ```C#
 public class PersonController : Controller